 Courses cover areas such as biology, chemistry, nutrition, human physiology, food preparation and management, food safety, psychology, sociology and counseling strategies.
-See the dietetics curriculum sheet for more information.

 The dietetics undergraduate program has different admission requirements than general admission to Mount Mary University.
 To pursue a dietetics bachelor’s degree, you must first apply online to Mount Mary University.